lueck/scannedb-ok/README.md

 - drops single glyphs between lines
 - identifies types of lines: e.g. first line of paragraph, page header and footer, sheet signature etc.
-- options for formatting (indenting) these line types
+- gives options for formatting (indenting) these line types
-- repair syllable division at line breaks
+- repairs syllable division at line breaks
-- besides plain text output, it can generate
+- besides plain text output, can generates
 	- a word pool for repairing syllable divisions
 	- scriptura continua
 	- statistics about each page